joequant/bitquant/bitstation/README.md

    There is a docker image called joequant/cacher which sets up a caching server that includes squid and compile caching.
-To run the cacher go into the directory called cacher and do a docker-compose up.
+To run the cacher go to the repository joequant/cacher and run docker-compose.

+   Cacher sets up a number of proxy and distccd caches that speed up compiles.

 License
 -------